vojay-dev/vojay-dev.github.io/_posts/2025-05-10-airflow-riot.md

 ## See the evolution with DAG Versioning

-As our League of Legends pipeline has evolved, each change to its structure has effectively created a new DAG version.
+As our League of Legends pipeline has evolved, each change to its structure has effectively created a new DAG Version.
 Airflow 3 embraces this with powerful **DAG Versioning**, offering clear visibility into how workflows change over time.
-This involves two key ideas: Airflow's inherent version tracking and the concept of DAG bundles.
+This involves two key ideas: Airflow's inherent version tracking and the concept of DAG Bundles.

 Airflow 3 **automatically and inherently versions your DAGs**.
-It recognizes a new DAG version whenever a DAG run starts for a DAG whose structure has changed since the last run.
+It recognizes a new DAG Version whenever a DAG run starts for a DAG whose structure has changed since the last run.
 Structural changes include modifications to DAG/task parameters, dependencies, task IDs, or adding/removing tasks.
 Crucially, **each DAG run is now explicitly tied to the specific DAG code version active at its creation,** a link visible throughout the Airflow UI.
 New runs always use the latest DAG code.

 {: .note}
 _New in Airflow 3: Automatic DAG Versioning!
 Airflow now inherently tracks structural changes to your DAGs.
 Each DAG run is tied to a specific code version, visible in the UI, providing a clear historical trace for easier debugging and auditing of evolving pipelines._